How To File A Case Under The Companies (Appointment and Remuneration of Managerial Personnel) Rules?

 Gather all necessary documents, such as board resolutions and meeting minutes related to the KMP’s appointment.

-Draft a formal complaint outlining the specific violations, citing relevant sections of the Act that have been breached.
+Draft a formal complaint that outlines the specific violations.
+Also, site the relevant sections of the Act that you have breached.

-File the complaint with the Registrar of Companies (RoC) or the appropriate regulatory body like the National Company Law Tribunal (NCLT).
+File the complaint with the Registrar of Companies (RoC).
+One can also file to the appropriate regulatory body like the National Company Law Tribunal (NCLT).

 Follow up on the complaint and provide any additional information requested by authorities.